aws-samples/amazon-gamelift-unity/README.md

 1. You should be able to press numeric keypad keys in one client or another to make matches and increase your score.
 All clients should see the matches being made, and everyone’s scores.
 If you have a laptop, some function key combination may be required to activate numeric keypad keys.

     In rare cases, no numeric keypad maybe available.
 Keys Y U I, H J K, N M comma may be used instead.

-1. Press ESC in any client to stop.
-The game ends and the scores are shown for each player, as the game returns to attract mode.
-Press RETURN again (in each client) for the next game.

 ### How to use in GAMELIFT mode ###